Moving With Your Dog: Relax and Have Fun

 Moving with Your Dog also means a bit of logistics planning.
 If you’re arriving at your new home several days before the moving truck, then make sure you have your dog’s stuff packed with you and not the moving truck.
 Believe it or not, owners make this mistake all the time when moving with their dog.

 Don’t worry- you don’t need to bring everything.
-Just bring essentials like dog shampoo, and other grooming necessities, food bowls, medical papers, medications, food, water, etc. This will help you get by until the moving truck arrives.
+Just bring essentials like grooming necessities, food bowls, medical papers, medications, food, water, etc. This will help you get by until the moving truck arrives.

 Moving from a warm climate to a colder region?
 Your dog will appreciate if you pack a doggie sweater.